 The College provides open access to quality education, to support economic and cultural life in Eddy County and New Mexico, and to provide workforce development and contract training in support of economic and community development.
 Southeast New Mexico College provides traditional liberal arts education, career and technical training, contract training, community interest classes, and developmental education.
 Every effort is made to keep programs and curricula flexible in order to accommodate varied and expanding community educational needs.
-Since Southeast New Mexico College primary role is teaching that leads to student learning, more emphasis is placed on teaching and related activities than the other criteria in the evaluation process.
+As the primary role of Southeast New Mexico College's faculty is teaching that leads to student learning, more emphasis is placed on teaching and related activities than the other criteria in the evaluation process.